At Quinn Emanuel you will not have to wait 8 to 10 years to do interesting work.

 New Partners Per Year

 We have been recognized as one of the most diverse major firms in the United States.
-Four years in a row, The American Lawyer has recognized Quinn Emanuel as one of the "Top Firms for Diversity."
+Five years in a row, The American Lawyer has recognized Quinn Emanuel as one of the "Top Firms for Diversity."
 The Business Insider also ranked us as the 11th most diverse law firm with respect to LGBT attorneys.
 California Lawyer ranked us as the fifth most diverse law firm in California, and The American Lawyer ranked us among the top five law firms nationwide with the highest percentage of minority lawyers, and among the top 14 law firms nationwide for diversity.
 The National Law Journal ranked us sixth most diverse in California and 17th most diverse in the nation.

 Our commitment to diversity not only runs deep, it also runs from the top down.
 Currently, 40 of our 215 partners are women, and 30 are minority group members.
 Almost 20% of our lawyers are minority group members (including Asians, African Americans, Indians, Native Americans, Hispanics, and LGBT.)